bluepadjap/alx-system_engineering-devops/0x00-shell_basics/README.md

-11	11-lists			List all files in working directory, parent of working directory and /boot directory 12 	12-file_type			Write a script that prints the type of file 13 	13-symbolic_link		Write a script that creates a symbolic link for the ls file
+11	11-lists			List all files in working directory, parent of working directory and /boot directory 12 	12-file_type			Write a script that prints the type of file 13 	13-symbolic_link		Write a script that creates a symbolic link for the ls file 14 	14-copy_html			Script to copy all html files to parent directory